Dither: Applications

 But even when the total number of available colors in the display hardware is high enough to properly render full-color digital photographs, banding may still be evident to the eye, especially in large areas of smooth shade transitions.
 Modest dithering can resolve this without making the image appear grainy.
 High-end still-image processing software commonly uses these techniques for improved display.

 Another useful application of dithering is for situations in which the graphics file format is the limiting factor.
 In particular, the commonly used GIF format is restricted to the use of 256 or fewer colors.
 (Note: Images in other file formats, such as PNG, may have color restrictions imposed on them for the sake of a reduction in file size.)
 Images such as these have a defined color palette containing a limited number of colors that the image may use.
 For such situations, graphical editing software may be responsible for dithering images prior to saving them in such restrictive formats.

 Dithering is analogous to the halftone technique used in printing.
 For this reason, the term dithering is sometimes used interchangeably with the term halftoning particularly in association with digital printing.

 The ability of inkjet printers to print isolated dots has increased the use of dithering in printing.
 A typical desktop inkjet printer can print, at most, just 16 colors as this is the combination of dot or no dot from cyan, magenta, yellow and black print heads.
 (Note: Some of these ink combinations are not useful though, because when the black ink is used it typically obscures any of the other colors.)
 To reproduce a large range of colors, dithering is used.
 In densely printed areas, where the color is dark, the dithering is not always visible because the dots of ink merge, producing a more uniform print.
 However, a close inspection of the light areas of a print where dots are further apart reveals dithering patterns.

-Dithered visuals have also been used for stylistic reasons in some media, such as in the video game Return of the Obra Dinn.
+As a video game aesthetic

+The use of dithered graphics in retro video games has become so widely admired as to be considered a distinct artistic aesthetic.
+Video game remasters that attempted to replace dithered graphics with high-definition artwork have been criticized as negatively impacting the game's artistic appeal.
+Some modern indie games purposely incorporate dithering, such as Critters For Sale and Return of the Obra Dinn.
+The incorporation of dithering purely for stylistic reasons is sometimes called "ditherpunk".